-It is a birth defect in which your baby’s intestine or other abdominal organs (such as the spleen and liver) protrude from the abdomen toward the base of the umbilical cord.
+It is a congenital disability in which your baby’s intestine or other abdominal organs (such as the spleen and liver) protrude from the abdomen toward the base of the umbilical cord.

 Causes and symptoms

-Omphalocele occurs very early in pregnancy when the abdominal cavity does not form normally.
-The abdominal cavity normally forms at three to four weeks gestation when the disc-shaped embryo swells.
+Omphalocele occurs very early in pregnancy when the abdominal cavity does not usually form.
+The abdominal cavity typically begins at three to four weeks of gestation when the disc-shaped embryo swells.

-The smallest omphaloceles, also called “spinal hernia”, form later (eight to eleven weeks gestation) after normal embryo inflation occurs (resulting in a formed abdominal cavity).
+The smallest omphaloceles also called “spinal hernia,” form later (eight to eleven weeks gestation) after average embryo inflation occurs (resulting in a formed abdominal cavity).

-When the umbilical ring does not close around the umbilical cord, a small defect occurs that usually only contains intestine.
+A minor defect usually only contains the intestine when the umbilical ring does not close around the umbilical cord.
 Small omphaloceles are more likely to be associated with chromosomal defects or syndromes.

 Older mothers are at a higher risk of having babies born with an omphalocele.
-It is a rare defect that occurs in one in 4,000 to 7,000 births.
-Many babies with an omphalocele have other birth defects as well.
+It is a rare defect in one in 4,000 to 7,000 births.
+Many babies with an omphalocele have other congenital disabilities as well.

 How is the condition diagnosed?

 The diagnosis of omphalocele is made by ultrasound at 12 weeks.
-Since babies with omphaloceles are more likely to have birth defects, your doctor will review diagnostic tests for chromosomal or genetic abnormalities.
+Since babies with omphaloceles are more likely to have congenital disabilities, your doctor will review diagnostic tests for chromosomal or genetic abnormalities.

 Amniocentesis may be done to evaluate chromosomal abnormalities or genetic syndromes.
 You will meet with a genetic counselor who will explain the results of all of these tests.